Jeevananthammoorthy/Rock-Stone-Paper-Springboot-problem/README.md

 <br/>
 }
 <br/>
 In the response, we have 2 fields serverMove and totalScore.
+Same as above api response
 <br/>